PhoenixofForce/Level_Editor/README.md

 FreeLayer use `[put; (name); z-Coord; texture index; x; y]`.
 These layers can also use tags(description pending) which look like `[put; (name); z; texture index; x; y; [tag; tag name; tag value]]`.
 Lastly the AreaLayer are saved as `[area; (name); x1, y1; x2; y2; (tags)]`, they can also use tags.
-With the latest version, you can also export the layer names as this is optional they area represented in parentheses.
+With the latest version, you can also export the layer names as this is optional the names are represented in parentheses.

 Here is a full example map from one of [my projects](https://github.com/PhoenixofForce/Ludum_Dare_48/blob/master/maps/tut/map2.map):
 ```